pytorch/text/README.rst

 We have a `migration tutorial <https://colab.research.google.com/github/pytorch/text/blob/master/examples/legacy_tutorial/migration_tutorial.ipynb>`_ to help users switch to the torchtext datasets in ``v0.9.0`` release.
 For the users who still want the legacy components, they can add ``legacy`` to the import path.

-In v0.10.0 release, we retire the Vocab class to `torchtext.legacy <https://github.com/pytorch/text/tree/master/torchtext/legacy>`_.
+In the v0.10.0 release, we retire the Vocab class to `torchtext.legacy <https://github.com/pytorch/text/tree/master/torchtext/legacy>`_.
 Users can still access the legacy Vocab via ``torchtext.legacy.vocab``.
-This class has been replaced by Vocab module that is backed by efficient C++ implementation and provide common functional APIs for NLP workflows.
+This class has been replaced by a Vocab module that is backed by efficient C++ implementation and provides common functional APIs for NLP workflows.

 Disclaimer on Datasets
 ======================